orange-protocol/orange-provider-wrapper/doc/proxy_providers.md

  ![](./images/beProvider7.png)

  ## 4. Audit
- Orange will audit your provider ,dataset and module information, and if approved, your provider will be activated and listed on Orange website.
+ Orange will audit your provider, dataset and module information.
+If approved, your provider will be activated and listed on Orange website.
  ![](./images/beProvider8.png)